Podmev/PortugueseGrammar/README.md

 # PortugueseGrammar
-Grammatic engine for Brazilian Portuguese
+Grammatical engine for Brazilian Portuguese

 Main part is about verbs